userfront/guide/all/tutorials/react-authentication.md

 :::::row
 ::::left

-Follow the instructions by installing the Userfront react package with:
+Follow the instructions by installing the Userfront React package with:

 ```js
 npm install @userfront/react --save